- 1 Seven Deadly Blog Commenting Mistakes You Can’t Afford to Make

 If this approach is taken, then blog commenting won’t become a task.
 It becomes a pleasure.
 And, you will become excited to join the blog commenting community.

-Remember, in the beginning of this article Blog Commenting an Art?
+Remember, in the beginning of this article I stated blog commenting was an art?

 Well here’s where it comes into play!